-Abstract - The market developments kindled by liberalization and globalization have resulted in changes in the intermediation role of banks.
+Abstract - Financial Sector Reforms set in motion in 1991 have greatly changed the face of Indian Banking.
+The banking industry has moved gradually from a regulated environment to a deregulated market economy.
+The market developments kindled by liberalization and globalization have resulted in changes in the intermediation role of banks.
 The pace of transformation has been more significant in recent times with technology acting as a catalyst.
 While the banking system has done fairly well in adjusting to the new market dynamics, greater challenges lie ahead.
 Financial sector would be opened up for greater international competition under WTO.